NickBolles/Awesome/README.md

 # Summary
 This is a list of some of the awesome stuff that I've done.
 Okay, not all of it would qualify for a true [Awesome List](https://github.com/sindresorhus/awesome#readme), so maybe this is more of just a list...
 Oh well.
-See below for some links to my projects and the code and if available a demo
+See below for some links to my projects, the code and if available a demo

 # About me